About

 BIO

 A rising talent in international cinema, Mina’s debut feature Light: The Tale of Daye’s Family earned nominations for Best Feature Score and the Rising Star Award (Music and Sound Awards), opened the 4th Red Sea International Film Festival, and screened at the 2025 Berlinale (Generation).
 His second feature, Happy Birthday, premiered at Tribeca 2025, winning Best International Feature and the Nora Ephron Award, with Mina receiving an HMMA nomination for Best Score.
 The film is currently Egypt’s official submission to the 98th Oscars.
+His score for the Egyptian TV series Lam Shamseya was also received an HMMA nomination and was selected and received the esteemed Arab Drama Critics Award for best TV score of 2025.

 Mina has also contributed music to major documentaries, including Studio Canal’s Becoming Hitchcock: The Legacy of Blackmail and The Age of Disclosure (SXSW), collaborating with BAFTA nominated composer Blair Mowat.